Summary

 print(f"Total treated: {er.treated}")

-A three-workstation line: cutting → assembly → packing, with a buffer between stations.
-Machines break down randomly and are repaired.
-This is a classic supply-chain question, and the outputs feed directly into financial models — many teams couple DES with time-series demand forecasting to close the planning loop.
+A three-workstation line is configured as cutting → assembly → packing, with a buffer between stations.
+Machines break down at random and are repaired.
+The question is a classic supply-chain problem, and the outputs feed directly into financial models.
+Many teams couple DES with time-series demand forecasting in order to close the planning loop.

 import simpy, random